cpm-cmake/CPM.cmake/README.md

 CPMAddPackage("uri@version#tag")
 ```

 In the shorthand syntax if the URI is of the form `gh:user/name`, it is interpreted as GitHub URI and converted to `https://github.com/user/name.git`.
 If the URI is of the form `gl:user/name`, it is interpreted as a [GitLab](https://gitlab.com/explore/) URI and coverted to `https://gitlab.com/user/name.git`.
 Otherwise the URI used verbatim as a git URL.
+All packages added using the shorthand syntax will be added using the [EXCLUDE_FROM_ALL](https://cmake.org/cmake/help/latest/prop_tgt/EXCLUDE_FROM_ALL.html) flag.

 After calling `CPMAddPackage` or `CPMFindPackage`, the following variables are defined in the local scope, where `<dependency>` is the name of the dependency.